oBraenna91/oBraenna91/README.md

 My name is Ole-Aleksander Braenna!

-I am currently a student of Noroff School of Technology and Digital Media.
+I am currently a student at Noroff School of Technology and Digital Media.

-I am studying Front-End Development - I started in October '21 and I'll finish in September '23!
+I am studying Front-End Development - I started in October '21 and I'll finish in October '23!

-My page will contain repositories for school projects, and currently I am only using vanilla JavaScript, HTML and CSS.
+My page will contain repositories for school projects, and currently I am mainly using React and Bootstrap.

 For contact, please send me an e-mail at ole.braenna@gmail.com!